Why Red Desert Clay for Detoxification?

 More info on Red Desert® Bathing Clay...

-MEDICATIONS AND CLAY: Speak with your doctor or pharmacist regarding medications contradicting with the clay.
-Don’t take clay during radiation or chemo treatments but ask them about taking this clay once treatments are complete.
+MEDICATIONS AND CLAY: Speak with your doctor or pharmacist regarding the possibility of this clay binding to medications you might be taking - i.e. chemotherapy, lithium and other drugs.
+Edible clay might interfere with the the absorption of time release antibiotics.
+Some people will eat clay after completing a round of meds, but check with your pharmacist.
+Don’t use clay during radiation or chemo treatments but ask them about taking this clay once treatments are complete.

 BIRTH CONTROL PILLS - Ask your pharmacist if he/she feels the clay might interfere with the absorption of birth control pills; there is a hypothetical possibility, but this has not been proven.